 Despite these trends, there is still substantial activity in the property market.
-A EUR250 million development, comprising a 1,000-berth marina, restaurant, residential and conference facilities is under construction in Limassol.
-In addition, the government has recently announced that a number of difficulties which had been delaying the start of a joint development project in Nicosia with Qatari Diar Real Estate Investment Company have been resolved (as at 1 September 2011, US\$1 was about EUR0.7).
+A EUR250 million development, comprising a 1,000-berth marina, restaurants, residential buildings and conference facilities is under construction in Limassol (as at 1 September 2012, US\$1 was about EUR0.8).